FrontSide/txfmtrackerservice/README.md

 #TXFM Trackservice

-A script that returns the name of the Song that is currently played (or was last played) on the Irish Independent Radio TXFM!
+A tiny app with which the Songs played on the Irish Independent Radio TXFM Dublin (105.2) can be tracked.

+######Built with Python and Redis.

+---

 ## API